Adult tortoiseshell cat is ready for her first air travel

 The security checks are the most hectic part of flying with a cat.
 In my case, the TSA check included two tests of the kitty litter mix – something I hadn’t foreseen.

 Important: Check in advance if you could be screened in a private room.
-Apparently, this is an option and it will make it much easier on your pet as you would avoid the loud noises of the security line.
+Apparently, this is an option and it will make it much easier on your kitty as you would avoid the loud noises of the security line.

 Ask if the terminal has a pet area.
 All U.S. airports that handle more than 10,000 passengers a year are required to offer pet-relief areas.
-Some airports even have rooftops with spectacular views for your furry friends, so definitely inquire about your indoor and outdoor options.
+Some airports even have rooftops with spectacular views for your furry friends, so inquire about your indoor and outdoor options.

 My advice is to find a quiet spot where you can bond with your cat before the flight.
 It’s better to go early and spend some extra time at the airport than to deal with unexpectedly long security checks.